 It’s my controversial opinion that you can’t ever truly “spoiler” something.
 If the work is of worth, then the journey to the ending will render it impactful even if you already know the ending.
 So, on the eve of Avengers: Endgame I found myself at the Chicago Shakespeare Theater on Navy Pier fully knowing the wretched fate of everyone save Horatio.
 And yet, I feel my time was fully worthwhile.
-The Chicago Shakespeare Theater’s amazing cast and crew bring Hamlet to life and then some, filling the space between words with great physicality, gravity and humor in turn so that no moment ever feels empty.
+The Chicago Shakespeare Theater’s amazing cast and crew, directed by Barbara Gaines, bring Hamlet to life and then some, filling the space between words with great physicality, gravity and humor in turn so that no moment ever feels empty.

 One of my favorite things about Shakespeare Theater productions lies in seeing how they’ll use the space and its various capabilities.
 Here, the treatment was most often subtle.
 Hamlet stands in a pouring rain as the play opens, setting the mood and echoing the depths of Hamlet’s sorrow.
 Fog envelops things soon enough, and perhaps the most impressive set piece comes with Hamlet’s father’s ghost, projected on the shifting fog, who manages to be an alarming spectre even to an audience member’s eye.
 The work in scenic design by Scott Davis, along with Robert Wierzel’s lighting design and Mike Tutaj’s projection talents, really serve to elevate the players in the world they help create.